-WRAGS is a scheme run by the WFGA.
+WRAGS is a scheme run by the WFGA for its members.
 The Work and Retrain As a Gardener Scheme offers an opportunity to train part time in practical gardening skills in a working garden, within their home location, as part of a gardening team or with an experienced Garden Owner.
 The training covers 14 hours per week over 12 months.
 You will be paid the national living wage by the garden owner, and you are also entitled to up to 12 days paid holiday for the year.

 The WRAG scheme is only open to members of the WFGA - membership must be retained throughout the placement year.